AdvaithGS/Astrobot/README.md

 ## Commands
-As of now, there are 5 commands:
+As of now, there are the following commands:
 * .daily
 * .daily YYYY-MM-DD
-* .info query
+* .info < query >
+* whereiss
 * channel
 * remove